Skip to Content

 In this file:

-• We export the MeetingNotesDocumentSchema as a Zod schema so it can be reused in the workflow’s @WithState decorator
+• We export the MeetingNotesDocumentSchema as a Zod schema so it can be reused in the workflow’s @State decorator

-• We use @BlockConfig to specify the YAML configuration file
+• We use @Document to specify the YAML configuration file

-• We use @WithArguments to define the document’s properties schema (just a text string in this case)
+• We implement DocumentInterface and use @Input with the schema to define the document’s content property (just a text string in this case)

 Step 2: Create the MeetingNotesDocument Configuration